Bardia

 The Tehenu (Temehu)—ancient Libyan tribes—are the direct ancestors of the Tebu, who were the first earliest original inhabitants of the Mediterranean basin at the end of the Old Stone Age (circa 10,000 B.C.), as well as throughout the Great Sahara Desert, stretching from the Red Sea to the Atlantic Ocean.
-These Indigenous populations maintained a continuous presence across the region well into the early periods of ancient Egypt, Nubia and even the early Empire of Ghana (Ghana-ta = land of Ghana)—long before the arrival of later groups and the foreign invasions that reached North Africa’s Mediterranean coast in search of fertile land.
+These Indigenous populations maintained a continuous presence across the region well into the early periods of ancient Egypt, Nubia and even the early Empire of Ghana (Ghana-ta = land of Ghana)—long before the arrival of later groups and the foreign invasions that reached North Africa's Mediterranean coast in search of fertile land.

 The historical footprint of the Tehenu (Temehu) predates any significant foreign influence in the region, reflecting their deep-rooted connection to the land.
-They are the direct and true ancestors of the ancient Garamantes and the Garamantes are the true and direct ancestors of the Tebu (Gara'an)—from whom the name Gara'an is derived.
+They are the direct and true ancestors of the ancient Garamantes who in turn are the true and direct ancestors of the Tebu (Gara'an)—from whom the name Gara'an is derived.
 Tebu is their most recent designation in this long and enduring ancestral line.

 The correct pronunciation of the name is "Bardai" (also rendered as "Burdu").
 In the Tebu language, "Bar" (or "Bur") means "the mark" or "the distinctive mark," and "Dai" (or "Du") means "self," making the full meaning "the marked one" or "the one with the distinctive mark".
 Leo Africanus (Hassan al-Wazzan), during his travels in the early 16th century (1520s), referred to the Tebu—as the people of "Bardoa," reflecting this nomenclature.